 4. He tries to make himself feel safe

-If your husband feels overwhelmed, upset, or attacked, he might yell at you, considering it a defense mechanism.
+If your husband feels overwhelmed, upset, or attacked, he might yell at you or start criticizing you, considering it a defense mechanism.

 5. He is under societal pressure